ffnord/ffnord-puppet-gateway/README.md

   mesh_as,          # AS of your community
   mesh_mac,         # mac address mesh device: 52:54:00:bd:e6:d4
   mesh_ipv6,        # ipv6 address of mesh device in cidr notation, e.g. 10.35.0.1/19
-  range_ipv4,       # ipv4 range allocated to community, this might be different to
+  mesh_mtu,         # mtu used, default only suitable for fastd via ipv4 range_ipv4,       # ipv4 range allocated to community, this might be different to
                     # the one used in the mesh in cidr notation, e.g. 10.35.0.1/19
   mesh_ipv4,        # ipv4 address of mesh device in cidr notation, e.g. fd35:f308:a922::ff00/64